 3) Downtown districts - Rental units.
 In the downtown districts and in planned developments with an underlying downtown district zoning classification, a developer of rental units subject to the provisions of subsection (C) must provide at least 25% of the required affordable rental units on-site or off-site.
 The developer may satisfy the balance of its affordable housing obligation through: (a) the establishment of additional on-site or off-site affordable rental units; (b) payment of a fee in lieu of the establishment of affordable rental units; or (c) any combination thereof.
-The amount of the in lieu fee shall be \$140,000 per unit through and including the first anniversary of the publication date, and \$175,000 per unit thereafter; provided that, if the developer sells or leases at least 25% of the required affordable rental units in the residential housing project to an authorized agency pursuant to subsection (Q), the in-lieu fee shall be reduced to \$115,000 per unit through and including the first anniversary of the publication date, and \$150,000 per unit thereafter.
+The amount of the in lieu fee shall be \$140,000 per unit through and including the first anniversary of the publication date, and \$175,000 per unit thereafter; provided that, if the developer sells or leases at least 25% of the required affordable rental units in the residential housing project to an authorized agency pursuant to subsection (Q), the in-lieu fee shall be reduced to

+\$115,000 per unit through and including the first anniversary of the publication date, and \$150,000 per unit thereafter.
 If the developer elects to provide affordable rental units off-site, the off-site affordable rental units must be located within a two-mile radius from the residential housing project and in a downtown district or higher income area.

 4) Downtown districts - Owner-occupied units.
 In the downtown districts and in planned developments with an underlying downtown district zoning classification, a developer of owner-occupied units subject to the provisions of subsection (C) may establish affordable housing by one or more of the following: (a) the establishment of affordable owner- occupied units as part of the residential housing project; (b) the establishment of off-site affordable owner-occupied units; (c) payment of a fee in lieu of the establishment of on-site or off-site affordable owner- occupied units; or (d) any combination thereof.
-The amount of the in lieu fee shall be \$140,000 per unit through and including the first anniversary of the publication date, and \$175,000 per unit thereafter; provided that, if the developer sells or leases at least 25% of the required affordable units in the residential housing project to an authorized agency pursuant to subsection (Q), the inlieu fee shall be reduced to \$115,000 per unit through and including the first anniversary of the publication date, and \$150,000 per unit thereafter; and provided further that, if the developer elects not to provide a minimum of 25% of the required affordable owner-occupied units either on-site or off-site, the in-lieu fee shall be increased to \$160,000 per unit through and including the first anniversary of the publication date, and \$25% of the required affordable owner-occupied units either on-site or off-site, the in-lieu fee shall be increased to \$160,000 per unit through and including the first anniversary off-site, and \$225,000 per unit thereafter.
+The amount of the in lieu fee shall be \$140,000 per unit through and including the first anniversary of the publication date, and \$175,000 per unit thereafter; provided that, if the developer sells or leases at least 25% of the required affordable units in the residential housing project to an authorized agency pursuant to subsection (Q), the inlieu fee shall be reduced to \$115,000 per unit through and including the first anniversary of the publication date, and \$150,000 per unit thereafter; and provided further that, if the developer elects not to provide a minimum of 25% of the required affordable owner-occupied units either on-site or off-site, the in-lieu fee shall be increased to \$160,000 per unit through and including the first anniversary ofthe publication date, and \$225,000 per unit through and including the first anniversary offee publication date, and \$225,000 per unit through and including the first anniversary offee publication date, and \$225,000 per unit through and including the first anniversary offee publication date, and \$225,000 per unit through and including the first anniversary offee publication date, and \$225,000 per unit through and including the first anniversary offee publication date, and \$225,000 per unit through and including the first anniversary offee publication date, and \$225,000 per unit through and including the first anniversary offee publication date, and \$225,000 per unit thereafter.
 If the developer elects to provide affordable owner-occupied units off-site, the off-site affordable units may be located anywhere in the City, subject to the department's approval.